hsnvnd/Plant_Lab_Tasks/Tomato_FeDeficiency_Genes_Clustering/README.md

-# Roots in Action for the Fe Response: Early Response-Omics in Tomato Dependent on the Applied N-Form

 ## Overview
-This repository contains the source code for the paper **"Roots in Action for the Fe Response: Early Response-Omics in Tomato Dependent on the Applied N-Form"**.
+This repository contains the source code for the paper **"The Early Response to Urea, Nitrate, or Ammonium and Iron Resupply in Tomato Roots Highlights the Induction of FER, bHLHs, UMAMITs and MATEs"**.
 The project focuses on analyzing iron deficiency gene enrichment in an RNA-Seq dataset for tomato plants.

 ## Purpose
 The primary goal of this study is to investigate the enrichment of iron deficiency genes in an RNA-Seq dataset and identify meaningful patterns in gene expression.